Minetest-Lucky-Block-Survival/discordmt/README.md

 A: Nope, logins persist as long as the relay is up.

 **Q: I'm getting an HTTP error - it says the server can't be found?**
-A: Make sure the relay is running and that you've configured the correct port in both `minetest.conf` and `relay.conf`.
+A: Make sure the relay is running and that you've configured the correct port in both `minetest.conf` and `relay.conf`..